dbactual/thomaspaine-www/content/works/the-forester-s-letters.md

    formality.

-   His fourth letter is introduced with a punning Soliloquy &mdash; Cato's title to soliloquies is indisputable; because no man cares for his company.(See Note) However, he disowns the writing it, and assures his readers that it "was really put into his hands."
-I always consider this confirming mode of expression as betraying a suspicion of one's self; and in this place it amounts to just as much as if Cato had said, "you know my failing, Sirs, but what I tell you now is really true."
-Well, be it so, Cato; you shall have all the credit you ask for; and as to when or where or how you got it, who was the author, or who the giver, I shall not enquire after; being fully convinced, by the poetical merit of the performance, that though the writer of it may be an *Allen*, he'll never be a Ramsay (See Note).
-Thus much for the
-   Soliloquy; and if this gentle chastisement should be the means of preventing Cato or his colleague, from mingling their punning nonsense, with subjects of such a serious nature as the present one truly is, it will answer one of the ends it was intended for.
+   His fourth letter is introduced with a punning Soliloquy &mdash; Cato's title to soliloquies is indisputable; because no man cares for his company.(1) However, he disowns the writing it, and assures his readers that it "was *really* put into his hands."
+I always consider this confirming mode of expression, as betraying a suspicion of one's self; and in this place it amounts to just as much as if Cato had said, "you know my *failing*, Sirs, but what I tell you now is really true."
+Well! be it so, Cato; you shall have all the credit you ask for; and as to when, or where, or how you got it, who was the author, or who the giver, I shall not enquire after; being fully convinced, by the poetical merit of the performance, that tho' the writer of it may be an *Allen*, he'll never be a *Ramsay* (2).
+Thus much for the Soliloquy; and if this gentle chastisement should be the means of preventing Cato or his colleague, from mingling their punning nonsense, with subjects of such a serious nature as the present one truly is, it will answer one of the ends it was intended for.

-   Note: *At this piece may possibly fall into the hands of some who are not acquainted with the word Soliloquy, for their information, the sense of it is given, viz. “talking to one’s self.*”
+   (1): *At this piece may possibly fall into the hands of some who are not acquainted with the word Soliloquy, for their information, the sense of it is given, viz. “talking to one’s self.*”

-   Note: Allan Ramsay, *a famous Scotch poet of genuine wit and humor*.
+   (2): Allan Ramsay, *a famous Scotch poet of* genuine *wit and humor*.

    Cato's fourth, and the greatest part of his fifth Letters, are constructed on a false meaning uncivilly imposed on a passage quoted from *Common